 - Bone and Joint service for multidisciplinary and specialized care of patients with osteomyelitis, diabetic associated infections, prosthetic joint infections.

-Zale Lipshy University Hospital is a unique setting that provides care for patients with neurologic and orthopedic diseases, including infections.
+Zale Lipshy Pavilion is a unique setting that provides care for patients with neurologic and orthopedic diseases, including infections.

-William P. Clements Jr. University Hospital is a nationally-recognized center for Solid-organ transplantation in the U.S. More than 1,800 lifesaving transplants have been performed at UT Southwestern Medical Center since 1964.
+Clements University Hospital is a nationally-recognized center for Solid-organ transplantation in the U.S. More than 1,500 lifesaving solid organ transplants have been performed at UT Southwestern Medical Center since 2016.
 In recent years, the lung transplant program has grown exponentially and has since achieved one of the highest lung transplant volumes in the nation.
 The one- and three-year survival rates of our heart transplant program has consistently exceeded the national average.